When I first started my business over a decade ago, I used my personal cell phone. But the problems quickly became obvious.

 4. Grasshopper – Best for Solo Users & Basic Needs

-A virtual phone number means it can forward calls to any phone number or mobile device.
-However, you will still need a regular phone line for outgoing calls.
+It uses virtual phone numbers to forward calls to any phone or mobile device, but you will need a regular line for outgoing calls.
+During my tests, I found the call quality to be generally good—clear and reliable for everyday business needs.

 Grasshopper pricing: Their plans start at $14 per month with 1 local number and 1 extension.
 On their higher plans, you can increase the number of users and add multiple local phone numbers.

-5. Ooma – Best for Affordability & Simplicity
+5. Ooma – Best for Virtual + Desk Phone Systems

-I like that the Ooma Office platform comes with all the powerful features you would expect from a business phone service, such as a virtual receptionist, extension dialing, music-on-hold, smart mobile phone apps, call logs, and more.
+Ooma also comes with all the powerful features I expect from a business phone service, such as a virtual receptionist, extension dialing, music-on-hold, smart mobile phone apps, and call logs.

 You can also add a toll-free number to any Ooma office plan.
 By default, they will pre-select a toll-free phone number for you, but you can also choose a new one.